 Why AI cannot find your business and what is actually missing.

 The specific technical gaps that prevent ChatGPT, Google AI Overviews, and Perplexity from reading, classifying, and recommending independent service businesses.
-Not a content problem.
-An infrastructure problem.
+VERIS is an AI search infrastructure specialist for independent service businesses.
+This is not a content problem first.
+It is an infrastructure problem.

 The reason AI systems cannot find most independent businesses is not bad content, poor reviews, or low search volume.
 It is missing infrastructure, five technical components that AI systems require to classify and recommend a business with confidence.